-However, as previously mentioned in Section E.5 of this report, all inverter-based generators are required by the ISO Transmission Planning Process Business Practice Manual7 to submit the final Power System Computer Aided Design ("PSCAD") model of the Generating Facility.
+However, as previously mentioned in Section E.5 of this report, all inverter-based generators are required by the ISO Transmission Planning Process Business Practice Manual to submit/provide the final Power System Computer Aided Design ("PSCAD") model of the Generating Facility.
+Such requirement will be included in the GIA as a specific milestone required as part of execution.

-Please refer to Appendix L of the Area Report for further details on the study and Attachment 1 for additional requirements after the Generating Facility achieves Commercial Operation.
+Please refer to Attachment 1 for additional requirements after the Generating Facility achieves Commercial Operation.